sumimakito/clustr/README.md

 ## Use case

-Sometimes, you may want the message to be displayed in a stream-like manner with fancy animations in your chat bubble, like this:
+Sometimes, you may want the message to appear in a stream-like manner with fancy animations in your chat bubble, like this:

 ![](docs/airi-chat-bubble.gif)